-Mr. Karp practices in the area of domestic relations law.
 Mr. Karp focuses his practice on representing high net-worth individuals involved in complex marriage dissolution actions.
-Many of Mr. Karp's cases involve the division of valuable businesses and real estate that are owned by the marital community and must be divided between spouses.
-Mr. Karp has extensive experience working with accountants, business lawyers, and experts in both valuing and dividing assets.
+Many of Mr. Karp’s cases involve the division of valuable businesses, real estate and other financial assets that are owned by the marital community.
+Mr. Karp has extensive experience working with forensic accountants, business lawyers, and experts in both valuing and dividing assets.

 Mr. Karp also is a highly respected mediator for those spouses who seek to resolve issues without litigation at all or to end pending litigation.